 - Rex and Snowflake also like to spend a day sitting in the Christmas Tree so they can admire all the pretty new ornaments.

-- The elves like to bring some of their favorite Christmas books on some morning, usually they even wrap them up to make it extra fun.
+- The elves like to bring some of their favorite Christmas books on some mornings, usually, they even wrap them up to make it extra fun.

 - Using a peppermint Hershey’s Kiss one day our elf used the potty, for the boys this was an epic morning!